Last updated November 2022.

 Data we process

-We may collect, use, store and transfer different kinds of personal data about you.
+We may collect, use, store and transfer different kinds of personal information about you.

 We have collated these into groups as follows: